 On January 18, 2022 the Committee of the Whole received a report from planning staff that proposes additional amendments to the transition provisions contained in By-law 001-2021.
+As explained in the report, the intent of the proposed amendments is to address some of the concerns that have been raised with the existing provisions that are currently under appeal by a number of parties, including our client.

 In response to comments received in respect of the January 18, 2022 proposed revisions, we understand that additional changes are now proposed as reflected in the report being considered as agenda item 6.1 at the March 1, 2022 Committee of the Whole meeting.

-On behalf of our client we have reviewed the proposed amendments and in our opinion, they do not go far enough to address the fundamental issues our client has with the transition provisions.
-Our client's concerns include but are not necessarily limited to the following:
+We have reviewed the new proposed amendments and in our opinion they do not go far enough to address the fundamental issues our client has with the transition provisions.

+My client's concerns include but are not necessarily limited to the following:

 - 1. Notwithstanding the reference in section 15.1 to the transition provisions, By-law 001-2021 continues to effectively operate as a "repeal and replace" by-law which proposes to delete By-law 1-88 for the majority of the lands in the City and replace it, in its entirety, with the new comprehensive by-law.
 Meanwhile, the language in the transition provisions of section 1.6 including the preamble suggest that for certain classes of planning approvals, such as previously approved zoning by-law amendments or draft plans of subdivision, the provisions of By-law 1-88 would effectively continue to apply in the event of a conflict if certain requirements are met.
-The transition provisions in section 1.6 had originally been drafted when the comprehensive by-law was proposed to merely supersede By-law 1-88 except where otherwise indicated, and are incoherent in the context of the current repeal and replace by-law, again, notwithstanding the reference to the transition provisions in section 15.1.
-It is not clear legally how By-law 001-2021 can on the one hand be repealed and replaced but on the other, still effectively apply if the criteria in the transition provisions are met. - 2.
+The transition provisions in section 1.6 had originally been drafted when the comprehensive by-law was proposed to merely supersede By-law 1-88 except where otherwise indicated and are incoherent in the context of the current repeal and replace by-law, again, notwithstanding the reference to the transition provisions in section 15.1.
+It is not clear legally how By-law 001-2021 can on the one hand be repealed and deleted but on the other still effectively apply if the criteria in the transition provisions are met. - 2.
 The exemption provided for pursuant to section 1.6.2.1 is worded in such a way that suggests that once a building permit is issued for a particular project, the exemption in that section would no longer apply.
 This is inappropriately restrictive and does not recognize the reality that building permits are often issued in stages for complex development projects with multiple permits. - 3.
-This wording of section 1.6.2.5 appears to conflict with the exemption in section 1.6.2.1.It is also not entirely clear what this section it intended to accomplish and what specific "amendment" the provision is contemplating. - 4.
-Section 1.6.2.6 states that the requirements of By-law 001-2021 do not apply where an amendment to By-law 1-88 was finally approved and in effect on and after January 1, 2010 and such amendment has not been included in section 14.
-This exemption is not worded broadly enough and does not address a circumstance where such amendment has been partially or incorrectly reflected in section 14.
-It is not clear that would happen in this case. - 5.
-Regarding the exemption provided for in section 1.6.2.7, it is not clear legally what happens when the holding symbol is removed given the way the section has been worded and in light of the fact that the by-law purports to delete and replace By-law 1-88.
-Legally, the removal of a holding symbol is accomplished through an amendment to the zoning by-law.
-It is not clear how the City can amend By-law 1-88 if it has effectively been repealed or what zoning will be in place for the property once the holding symbol is removed (if it is possible to do so).
-Will it be the zoning under the comprehensive by-law or that under By-law 1-88? - 6.
-Sections 1.6.2.8 and 1.6.3.3.4 provide that the transition provisions will cease to apply when the "project" is completed.
-"Project" has not been defined and it is not clear that it means for a "project" to have been completed.
-Even if clarity can be provided, it is not clear why it is desirable for the exemption to no longer apply after the "project" is completed which would potentially produce a situation where those uses will be pushed into legal non-conforming status.
-Similarly, it is not clear why the transition provisions should not continue to apply after the issuance of the building permit or permits referred to in section 1.6.4.1.
+This wording of section 1.6.2.5 appears to conflict with the exemption in section 1.6.2.1.
+It is also not entirely clear what this section is intended to accomplish and what specific "amendment" the provision is contemplating.